scientific-defense-force/this-is-the-world-ingestion/data-details.md

 There are a bunch of graphs at the start of this, but they can't really be used because they don't contain the specific data.

-### :partly_sunny 6-1 Summary details for regions and selected countries
+### :partly_sunny: 6-1 Summary details for regions and selected countries

 All this data may be contained elsewhere, so it might not make sense to use this.